 Rena works for an organisation with 30,000 employees worldwide.
 She is the mother of two small children, and provides the steady income in her family, her husband being a contracted carpenter.
 Rena has worked in her role as a Customer Service Adviser for the last six years, and both she and her manager believe she is ready for promotion.
 But the only openings available right now involve a posting abroad.
 Rena is torn, as although she knows she could do the job, it would involve a major upheaval for her family – her children are settled at school with good friends, and her husband at the moment has a reasonable amount of work.

 It can be useful to think about what your values are, and to include them when deciding on best next steps.
 Try this exercise:

-On a scale of 1-10 mark how important each of the following Values is to you.
-1- of no importance and 10= of the most utmost importance.
+On a scale of 1-10, mark how important each of the following Values is to you.
+1- is of no importance and 10= is of the most utmost importance.
 Then, pick out the six most important Work Values and the three least important.

 I suggest you complete the exercise twice, as your current mood may influence your results.
 Consider the actual meaning of the words, such as ‘responsibility’ – reflect on questions such as ‘what does this Value look like in practice?’
 For example, one person might see responsibility as leading a large team, while someone else could see it as being given the freedom to carry out the job requirements.

 |To have the company of other people|